-Changes to payment standard amounts will be effective on December 1st of every year unless, based on the proposed FMRs, it appears that one or more of the PHA's current payment standard amounts will be outside the basic range when the final FMRs are published.
-In that case, the PHAs payment standards will be effective October 1st instead of December 1st.
+Any decrease changes to payment standard amounts will be effective on January 1st of every year unless, based on the proposed FMRs, it appears that one or more of the PHA's current payment standard amounts will be outside the basic range when the final FMRs are published.
+In that case, the PHAs payment standards will be effective October 1st instead of January 1st.